 - Next, make it measurable.
-Your goal statement should state specifically how much of each measurement you want to achieve and how frequently you going to measure it.
+Your goal statement should state specifically how much of each measurement you want to achieve and how frequently you are going to measure it.
 You can read more about the measurements part of the goal process here.

 - Be sure your goal is attainable.
 Goals should be challenging, but not too simple.
 If your goals are too hard, you risk not meeting them and getting discouraged.
-On the other side, if your goals are too easy, you won’t get to experience the joys of personal growth along the way.
+On the other hand, if your goals are too easy, you won’t get to experience the joys of personal growth along the way.

 - Your goals should be relevant to your overall mission.
 Being aligned with your mission is one of the best ways to stay motivated while pursuing your goal.
 Achieving a goal that’s relevant to your mission helps you feel more fulfilled in life.

 - Finally, your goals should be time-bound.
 A goal might no longer be effective for your overall mission if you take too long to accomplish it.
 Create (and honor) a deadline to ensure your goal is as effective as possible.

 Once you’ve run your goals through the SMART goal format, you’re ready to create your goal statement.

 How Will a Goal Statement Come to Fruition?

 Here’s how a goal statement can begin to materialize: